-If you’re looking for a Whole 30 meal, this recipe is perfect.
+If you’re looking for a Whole 30 meal or paleo dinner recipe, this dish is perfect.
 Just be sure to use a mayo without sugar, canola oil or soybean oil.
 Avocado oil based mayo is typically a great option for this!

 - 1 side of a salmon filet, 2 lb